 Emma International Collaboration

-2018 EMMA International Collaboration • July 25 – August 2, 2018
+July 25 – August 2, 2018

 The EMMA International Collaboration is an innovative workshop model for un-structured creative collaboration between artists working in traditional craft and those engaged in contemporary method.
 Affectionately known as “Emma”, this biennial weeklong residency takes place in the heart of the Boreal Forest in Northern Saskatchewan — a place where form and function collide.
 Artists at various stages of their careers are challenged to step outside their usual art practice; to explore medium, technique and subject matter through hands on collaboration and exciting creative exchange.

-Date: August 1, 2018, 4 – 7 pm
+Wednesday, August 1, 4 – 7 pm

-This live and silent auction takes place at the EMMA Collaboration site, and is free and open to the public.
+This live and silent auction takes place at the EMMA Collaboration site and is free and open to the public.
 Bid on sculptures, paintings, furnishings, jewellery, and wearable art created by more than 80 international and national artists.

-Location: Holy Family Cathedral, 123 Nelson Road, Saskatoon, SK
+Holy Family Cathedral, 123 Nelson Road

-This live and silent auction takes place in Saskatoon, and is also free and open to the public.
-See what artistic magic occurred at the weeklong 2018 EMMA International Collaboration.
+This live and silent auction takes place in Saskatoon and is also free and open to the public.
+See what artistic magic occurred at the week-long 2018 EMMA International Collaboration.
 This could be the beginning of your art collection!
 Collaborative artwork created by international, national and local artists.
 Proceeds help fund future EMMA Collaborations.